 Details of disqualified directors are added to the Disqualified Directors Register by Companies House.
 This information is available to all members of the public.
 In some situations, it is possible to apply to the Court to revoke a ban or to lift the restrictions of bankruptcy, but such applications are assessed on a case-by-case basis.

-Can I resign if I am the sole company director ?
+Can I resign if I am the sole company director?

 If you wish to resign as the sole director of a company in which you own shares, you may appoint another director to run the business on your behalf.
-Alternatively, if your company is solvent, you can sell the business and its assets to someone else, or dissolve (close) it and sell its assets.

 Appointing a new director to manage the company